lisa-lumos/Snowflake/04-databases-tables-views.md

 The Hive metastore connector for Snowflake can integrate Apache Hive metastores with Snowflake, using external tables.

-## Iceberg Tables
-Snowflake supports Iceberg tables that use the Apache Parquet file format.

-Iceberg tables for Snowflake combine the performance and query semantics of regular Snowflake tables with external cloud storage that you manage.
-They are ideal for existing data lakes that you cannot, or choose not to, store in Snowflake.

 ## Hybrid tables
 A hybrid table is a Snowflake table type, that is optimized for hybrid transactional/operational workloads, that require low latency and high throughput on small random point reads/writes.